jowo-io/mono-repo-demo-2020/README.md

 The mono-repo has Jest & Babel as well as ESLint/Prettier configured in all packages.

+See the blog post for more detail [here](https://medium.com/@jowo_io/my-javascript-development-stack-in-2020-react-express-mono-repo-4418c8988e82)

 ## App/Frontend

 Uses React CRA (unejected but rewired with `react-app-rewire` and customised with `customize-cra`).